 Compassion and Choices has worked for decades not only to legalize physician-assisted suicide in every state but also to normalize and integrate physician-assisted suicide into medical practice and reaches out to established medical groups like the American Academy of Palliative and Hospice Medicine (AAPHM).

-Currently, Oregon reports that 92.2% of its physician-assisted suicides were enrolled in hospice care and in Washington state, 93% of its assisted suicides “were assisted by an EOLWA (Compassion and Choices) volunteers”.
+Currently, Oregon reports that 92.2% of its physician-assisted suicides were enrolled in hospice care and in Washington state, 93% of its assisted suicides “were assisted by an EOLWA (End of Life Washington) volunteers”.

 Compassion and Choices also supports two other “legal” options for assisted suicide in states that haven’t passed physician-assisted suicide laws.
 One is “voluntary stopping of eating and drinking (VSED)” and the other is “palliative sedation-Sometimes called terminal sedation”.
 Significantly, the recommendations include the admission that “VSED includes pain and symptom management” and “Palliative sedation must be medically managed by a healthcare provider”.
 Thus the need to influence and train hospice and palliative care providers.